FabricFabricPlatform

 Example 7 — Invoking from an external token holder

-// packages/api/modules/borrower-portal/procedures/accept-offer.ts
+// packages/api/modules/external-portal/procedures/accept-plan.ts

 import { publicProcedure } from "../../../orpc/procedures";